Make sure you have booked off enough time

 Please have your provincial health card ready for presentation.

-Notify reception if you have a specified time for Handi-Transit pick-up.
+Notify reception if you have a specified time for Handi-Transit pick-up or if you have an oxygen tank.

 Waiting Area

-There is a wheelchair accessible public washroom available in the waiting area, along with video entertainment.
+There is a wheelchair accessible public washroom available in the larger waiting area, and public washrooms down the hall closer to GEM Lab.

-You may choose to bring reading material or paperwork to pass the time.
+Feel free to bring reading material or paperwork to pass the time.
+There is free WiFi and TV entertainment.

 Your tests will be indicated on your appointment letter or follow-up note.